Indrajit-hub/Model-Inversion-Results-Under-Different-Optimization-Strategies/README.md

 # Model-Inversion-Results-Under-Different-Optimization-Strategies

 This repository provides an partial implementation of the paper:
-Matt Fredrikson, Somesh Jha, and Thomas Ristenpart (2015) Model Inversion Attacks that Exploit Confidence Information and Basic Countermeasures Proceedings of the 22nd ACM SIGSAC Conference on Computer and Communications Security (CCS ’15), pp. 1322–1333.
+"Matt Fredrikson, Somesh Jha, and Thomas Ristenpart (2015) Model Inversion Attacks that Exploit Confidence Information and Basic Countermeasures" Proceedings of the 22nd ACM SIGSAC Conference on Computer and Communications Security (CCS ’15), pp. 1322–1333.
 DOI: 10.1145/2810103.2813677